FME Version

 4. Submit a Job in Postman

 In Postman, open a new tab to begin building the request.
 Paste the URL into the space provided in Postman.
-Change the method from GET to POST using the dropdown menu.
+Use the dropdown menu to change the method from GET to POST.

 You may notice that the request contains additional query parameters: opt_showresult and opt_servicemode.
 These are examples of parameters specific to the data download service.
 Each transformation service has parameters that control how to run the job and deliver the service.
-For this request, opt_showresult=false indicates not to return the full translation details in the response and opt_servicemode=sync submits a synchronous job.
+For this request, opt_showresult=false indicates that the full translation details should not be returned in the response, and opt_servicemode=sync submits a synchronous job.

 Add an additional header to format the response in a JSON: opt_responseformat=json